rrhg/rrhg.github.io/react/context.md

 Why is recommended to set a default value when creating the context ?
-Because we get better auto complete in the IDE (vs code)
+Because we get better auto complete in the IDE (vs code).
+Functions cold be empty because the real function will be pass in value in context.Provider

 Why pass value in context.Provider if we already assigned a default?